adamstelle/lab-04-bitmap/judy-adam-lab/README.md

-<h1>The Best Darn Bitmap Manipulator Around<h1>
+<h1>The Best Darn Bitmap Manipulator Around</h1>
-A node app for reading, manipulating and saving new bitmap images.
+<em>A node app for reading, manipulating and saving new bitmap images.</em>

-Instructions: fork/clone this repo and run "npm install" in your project directory.
+<h3>Instructions: fork/clone this repo and run "npm install" in your project directory.</h3>

 Much love,
 Adam & Judy